DevKlim/sentinelai/resume_highlights.md

 *   **Duplicate Incident Detection:** Built a system to identify and respond to duplicate emergency incidents, optimizing resource allocation for emergency services.
 *   **Real-Time Alert System:** Developed a system for generating real-time alerts from incoming data streams, enabling faster response times.
 *   **EIDO Standardization:** Worked extensively with the Emergency Incident Data Object (EIDO) standard, developing tools for parsing and generating EIDO-compliant data.
+*   **RAG Implementation:** Implemented a Retrieval-Augmented Generation (RAG) system for contextualizing and enriching incident data.

 ## Software Engineering & DevOps